Collaboration and teamwork

 Learn to embrace failure

-Here are some tips to improve this skill:
+Here are some tips:

 • Look to your local community and try to find meetup groups with people who can either give you help and advice or are facing the same issues you are and can provide moral support or experiment together with you.